-Leahy has completed eight solo exhibitions with Kim Foster Gallery in New York.
-She has participated in exhibitions in The Alexandria Museum of Art in LA, The University of North Carolina in DL, The Visual Arts Center in NJ, The Albright Knox Art Gallery in NY, The National Academy Museum in NY, Art Miami and Art Chicago.
-She has been the recipient of a grant from The New York State Foundation for the Arts, an ongoing studio recipient from The Elizabeth Foundation for the Arts, a Norfolk Fellowship from Yale University and a BA from Bennington College.
+Leahy has presented eight solo exhibitions at the Kim Foster Gallery in New York.
+She has participated in exhibitions at Piazza di Pietra Gallery in Rome, The Cello gallery in London, The Mattatuck Museum in CT, The Katonah Museum of Art in NY, The Naples Art Association in FL, The Alexandria Museum of Art in LA, The Axis Gallery in CA, The University of North Carolina in DL, The Visual Arts Center in NJ, The Albright Knox Gallery in NY, The National Academy Museum in NY, The Bronx Museum of the Arts in NY, as well as Art Miami and Art Chicago.
+She has been the recipient of a grant from The New York State Foundation for the Arts, and is an ongoing studio recipient from The Elizabeth Foundation for the Arts.
+She received a Norfolk Fellowship from Yale University and a BA from Bennington College.
 Leahy’s work is in private collections in New York, Los Angeles, Chicago, Boston, Seattle, Dallas, Pittsburg, as well as Canada and the UK.
-Reviewed in the New York Times by Grace Gluck who said; “Her aim is too capture light..
+Reviewed in the New York Times by Grace Gluck who said; “Her aim is too capture light...
 This is the path she has chosen and it works.”